 Yes!
 If you have time.
-A student holding a Tier 4 student visa can work up to 10 hours a week without a work permit in the UK.
-Students holding a student visitor visa will not be allowed to hold a paid work position.
-Some students have worked in pubs, for example, and were paid minimum wage, which, for those younger than 22, is $f{4.77}$ /hour (about \$8.00 USD) as of 2009.
+A student can work up to 10 hours a week without a work permit in the UK.
+Some students have worked in pubs, for example, and were paid minimum wage, which, for those younger than 22, is $\pounds 4.77$ /hour (about \$8.00 USD) as of 2009.
 It goes without saying that the UK is expensive.
 The same item in the US will cost about 1.5 times as much in the UK given the present exchange rate.
 There are few on-campus jobs available at UEA.
 For instance, the University has a 'phonathon' program similar to Dickinson's, and student workers are hired for these positions.
 The UEA's Sainsbury Center (like the Trout Gallery, but much bigger) hires students as well.
 This can be a great way to meet other students and to earn some extra money without having to travel very far!
 However, one term students will have more difficulty with this as time may not permit working.